MikeMaximus/gbm/GBM/readme.txt

 Known Issues:

-- GBM may not properly display the characters for a language that does not match the operating system language while running on Mono (Linux).
+- GBM may not properly display characters for a language that does not match the current operating system language.
 To solve this issue:
+	- Install a language pack for the language you wish to use.
-	- Set your operating system language to the desired language, then restart GBM.
+	- Set your operating system language to the language you wish to use in GBM.
-	- Consult the documentation for your Window Manager and/or Linux distribution for help.
+	- Consult the documentation for your operating system for more help.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html